gaurav-patil/react-boilerplate-fully-explained/README.md

 We use reselect so that we can slice our redux state and only provide the necessay(sliced) part of the entire state to our respective react component.
 It has 3 features :-

-Computation: If we have to perform some filtering or any other operation, the reselect will help us filter the original array and return only filtered data.
+* **Computation**: If we have to perform some filtering or any other operation, the reselect will help us filter the original array and return only filtered data.
 We do not have to store a separate array of filtered data.

-Memoization: A selector will not compute a new result unless one of its arguments change.
+* **Memoization**: A selector will not compute a new result unless one of its arguments change.
 That means, if we are filtering data with some search key on a set of names, we have performed that search once and if we decide to repeat the same search once again for the 2nd time, reselect will not filter the names over and over.
 It will just return the previously computed names, and subsequently cached, result.
 Reselect compares the old and the new arguments and then decides whether to compute again or return the cached result.

-Composability: You can combine multiple selectors.
+* **Composability**: You can combine multiple selectors.
 For example, one selector can filter names according to a search key and another selector can filter the already filtered names according to gender.
 One more selector can further filter according to age.
 You combine these selectors by using createSelector()